ansys/pyoptislang/doc/source/user_guide/project_content.rst

 Project
 -------
-You can access the :py:class:`Project <ansys.optislang.core.project.Project>` class from the :py:class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance.
+The :py:class:`Project <ansys.optislang.core.project.Project>` class can be accessed through the :py:class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance.
-This class provides methods for obtaining information about the loaded project and its content:
+This class provides methods for obtaining information about the loaded project, its content and to execute operations on it:

 .. code:: python